sethuli20241379-maker/Smart-Campus-API/README.md

 In contrast, having all nested logic in a single large controller class leads to tight coupling, reduced clarity and increased maintenance difficulty.

 ### **Part 5 - Task 2 Question**
+Why HTTP 422 is more semantically accurate than 404 for missing references inside a valid JSON payload.

 #### _Answer:_